pedroetb/pedroetb-projects-mail/README.md

 ## Test mail server

-First, create a file `email.txt` with a email example:
+First, create a file `email.txt` with a email example (including required headers and content):

 ```
 From: mail <mail@<domain>>